PerlFFI/FFI-Platypus/README.md

 that you might want to call, or modules such as [FFI::TinyCC](https://metacpan.org/pod/FFI::TinyCC) produce machine code at runtime that you can call from Platypus.

+\[version 0.75\]

+If the last argument is a code reference, then it will be used as a wrapper around the function when called.
+The first argument to the wrapper will be the inner function, or if it is later attached an xsub.
+This can be used if you need to verify/modify input/output data.

 Examples:

     my $function = $ffi->function('my_function_name', ['int', 'string'] => 'string');